inkognitro/react-redux-saga-boilerplate/README.md

 9. Integration of Material Icons

 ## Open todos (in progress)
-1. Toast creation and integration instead of using *alert('foo')*;
-2. Authentication with JWT payload, considering TTL for cookie.
+1. Authentication with JWT payload, considering TTL for cookie.
-3. UTC datetime handling
+2. UTC datetime handling
-4. Form components
+3. Form components

 ## Appreciation
 Many thanks to [Dan Abramov](http://github.com/gaearon) for his contributions in the JS world, especially with react and [redux](http://redux.js.org/).